“The question is not what you look at, but what you see.”

 The Concord Museum displays history in a nut-shell.
 In there I found the actual furniture from inside Thoreau’s cabin in Walden Pond:

-I skipped Emerson’s House across from Concord Museum, instead, followed the sign of ‘Authors Ridge’ in the Sleepy Hollow Cemetery to the graves of Thoreau, Hawthorne, Alcotts, and Emerson.
+I skipped Emerson’s House across from Concord Museum, instead, followed the sign of ‘Authors Ridge’ in the Sleepy Hollow Cemetery to the graves of Thoreau, Hawthorne, Alcott, and Emerson.
 Much amused to see pens and pencils left at the authors’ graves:

 As I was pondering the philosophical meaning of this sighting, a greater urge suddenly took hold of me, one Thoreau could empathize, the necessity of life sustenance: food.
 I said goodbye to the great authors and drove back down to the main streets of Concord in search of the essential.